Welcome to Yujia's homepage

 I'm Yujia Yuan, an Electrical Engineering PhD student at Stanford University in Prof. Zhenan Bao's group, where I work on high-resolution tactile sensing and sensor fusion for robotics.
 I am also honored to be a Shoucheng Zhang Fellow.
 Before Stanford, I earned my BASc in Electrical Engineering with a Physics Minor from the University of Waterloo, working in quantum science and photonics with Prof. Michal Bajcsy and Prof. Simarjeet Saini.

-I build physical hardware for AI across scale — from atoms to microelectronics to sensors and robotics.
-My goal is to turn deep physics and broad engineering knowledge into real-world systems that help humanity to advance living quality.
+I build physical hardware for future machine intelligence across scales — from real life sensors and robotics to microelectronics to atomic physics.
+My goal is to turn deep physics and broad engineering knowledge into real-world systems that help humanity advance living quality.

 Capacitive pressure sensor array with a density comparable to that on human fingertip.